coverclock/com-diag-diminuto/README.md

 file of not much more than a thousand lines of C code is a testimony to how useful Diminuto can be (and how much time it can save you).

-N.B.
+Another good example is the survey and census functional tests in the Placer project (ditto).
+The file system walker in Diminuto is a good example of how a need in another project leads to a kind of organic growth in Diminuto.

+# Issues

 Diminuto requires IPv6 support.
 IPv6 is not enabled by default on all platforms (in particular the Raspberry Pi).
 Under Raspbian 10, I added a line "ipv6" to /etc/modules and rebooted.
 The command "modprobe ipv6" also worked albeit non-persistently.

+Diminuto was at one time ported to other platforms outside of the Linux mainstream, like the uC library (Buildroot), Bionic (Android), and MacOS.
+You might see some artifacts of those efforts still in the code base, but I haven't made any attempt to maintain them.

 # Repositories